 FHDL is made of several elements, which are briefly explained below.
+They all can be imported from the migen.fhdl.std module.

 2.1 Expressions

 2.1.1 Integers and booleans

 Python integers and booleans can appear in FHDL expressions to represent constant values in a circuit.
 True and False are interpreted as 1 and 0, respectively.